mahulchak/svmu/README.md

   Q_NAME1, Q_ST1, Q_END1: chromosome name, start and end coordinates of one of the copies in the query genome.

   Q_NAME2, Q_ST2, Q_END2: chromosome name, start and end coordinates of the second copy in the query genome.

+  HITS: total hits for the reference genomic region

+  FP: Total false positive hits.
+If this is >0 then filter this duplicate call as false positive.

 8. The 'all_chrom.tsv' file has both TE (if repeatmasker was not used on the assembly) and duplicates in it.
 To separate TE from duplicates, you will need <a href="https://github.com/arq5x/bedtools2/blob/master/README.md">bedtools</a> and a file with TE annotations for the reference genome.